Egg Tart and Salad with Honey Mustard Dressing

 Baby Leaf Salad w/ Walnuts, Feta & Honey-Mustard Salad Dressing.

-- In a medium sized bowl, whisk together mustard, wasabi, honey, balsamic vinegar, garlic (optional) and salt, until smooth.
+In a medium-sized bowl, whisk together 3 tbsp mustard, 1 tsp wasabi, 1 tbsp honey, 1 tbsp balsamic vinegar, 1/2 minced garlic (optional) and ½ tsp salt, until smooth.
 Continuing to whisk, slowly start pouring the oil.
 Continue whipping until all oil is added and the dressing is thick.

 To serve: Place 2 cups salad onto a plate.
 Sprinkle walnuts and feta on top.
 Drizzle the dressing over the salad or serve the salad with the dressing on the side.

 *You can use chicken or quail eggs.
 If using quail eggs, use 3-4 per tart.

 *Instead of bacon, you can use chopped sausage or any kind of meat you have on hand.

 *Roast the walnuts ahead of time to save on prep. work before serving.

 *Bacon can be prepared ahead of time to save time on prep work.

 *To make this a vegetarian dish, omit the bacon.